Cesarmosqueira/schedule-user-stories/README.md

 # User Story Scheduler

-### Instructions
-- The assignment is developed in groups of minimum 2 and maximum 3 students.
-- Use a repository on GitHub or similar to store the files for your assignment.
-- You must upload the repository compressed in zip as well as the URL of the repository.
-- It is recommended to elaborate the documentary part using a GitHub repository and markdown files.

 ### Table of contents
 1. Description of the problem to be solved
 2. Motivation to solve the problem